How to Document a 30-Year Legacy System to Save Millions

 2

-I always tell teams 'code is self-documenting' is a myth for any system meant to last decades.
+I always tell teams that 'code is self-documenting' is a myth for any system meant to last decades.
+Code tells you what the computer does, but not why.
+When I worked on a mainframe migration for a bank, the original developers had left 15 years before.
+The team spent 6 months just understanding the data flow for one transaction.
+That wasted $300,000 in salary costs.
 What I've found is this belief creates massive knowledge silos.
-New engineers struggle for months to onboard, wasting thousands in salary just trying to understand basic data flows.
-Every year you rely on tribal knowledge for your 30-year COBOL system costs $400k-$800k in specialist maintenance contracts.
+New engineers struggle for months to onboard.
+In one case, a new hire needed 9 months before they could fix a simple bug.
+That cost the company $120,000 in lost productivity.
+Every year you rely on tribal knowledge for your 30-year COBOL system costs $400,000 to $800,000 in specialist maintenance contracts.
 These are for engineers who are retiring fast.
+For example, in 2025, less than 20% of COBOL developers are under 50 years old.
 This isn't just an inefficiency.
 It's a ticking time bomb for your budget and operational continuity.
+In my experience, writing down even 5 key data flows saves $200,000 per year.
+It also makes onboarding 3 times faster.

 Key Takeaway

-Send me your current system architecture diagrams I'll identify where tribal knowledge is costing you most.
+Send me your current system architecture diagrams I will identify where tribal knowledge is costing you most.

 3